geranium-coin/geranium/contrib/devtools/README.md

 A script to format unified git diffs according to [.clang-format](../../src/.clang-format).

-Requires `clang-format`, installed e.g. via `brew install clang-format` on macOS, or `sudo apt install clang-format` on Debian/Ubuntu.
+Requires `clang-format`, installed e.g. via `brew install clang-format` on macOS.

 For instance, to format the last commit with 0 lines of context, the script should be called from the git root folder as follows.